nuxt/image/README.md

 This is a fork, to fix the fingerprinting of static files.
 This package should in fact use the contents of the file to create the `[hash]` part of static filename.

+I couldn't work out the best way to report back this change to the main module as they are preparing for a new release, so it exists here, with the `dist` folder commited, for you to:

+## Install

+`yarn add jthawme/nuxt-image-fork`

 ---

 [![@nuxt/image](./docs/public/cover.jpg "Nuxt Image")](https://image.nuxtjs.org)